amirjani/amirjani/README.md

 I have been building APIs and tools with different teams and organizations.

-I like to build things with Deep Learning/Machine Learning, distributed systems, SQL and NoSQL databases, Docker, Python, TypeScript (and JavaScript), modern backend APIs, and modern frontend frameworks. 🤖
+I like to build things with distributed systems, SQL and NoSQL databases, Docker, PHP, TypeScript (and JavaScript), modern backend APIs.

 If my open source projects are useful for your **product/company** you can also sponsor my work on them.